 There is no need to register 10th grade students, they will receive their test at no cost, through state funding.
 However, if 10th grade students choose to opt-out please return PSAT-10th-Grade-opt-out-letter (1) to Mrs. Ashcroft in room 226, or at the front office desk.

 Students in 9th & 11th grade wishing to take the test must register online please click here: PSAT SchoolPay you do not need to submit registration letter, when paying online.
 The last day to pay & register will be Thursday, September 10, 2020.
 There is NO possibility of receiving results if payment is not received by this date.
 Your student’s Score Report for the PSAT/NMSQT® will be available in mid-to-late December from College Board.
 Reminders will be included in the weekly newsletter Panther Press, sent out by Mrs. Kunze.

 Students will receive an Official Student Guide to the PSAT/ NMSQT® through their English classes.
 This guide contains valuable information as well as a full-length practice test with answer keys.
 An electronic version of the guide is available here: Study Guide

 Please visit www.collegeboard.org/psat for more information

-please be sure to complete the accommodation consent request and return to me by August 21, 2020, in PH226.
+Please be sure to complete the accommodation consent request and return to the testing coordinators by August 21, 2020, in PH226.
 This must be processed by this time for CollegeBoard to approve your school based accommodations.
 Requests after this date may not be processed and students will test without school based accommodations.
 Consent Form

 If you have already applied for accommodations with CollegeBoard, you do not need to apply again.